greenbell7/MSPubConverter/README.md

 # MSPubConverter

 A small utility to convert Microsoft Publisher (.pub) files to PDF using Microsoft Publisher's COM API.
+Being straight up honest, I had AI write this.
+I have tested it and it seems to work fine.
+Let me know about any issues.

 ## Key Features